 - British Thoracic Society (BTS) Young Investigators Prize 2008

 - Americal Thoracic Society (ATS), 'Outstanding science symposium: scientific breakthroughs of the year' 2008

 - BTS Young Investigator runner up 2006

-- Emmanual College, Cambridge University 1991-94: Senior Scholarship, Hooper Prize, Windsor Scholarship, Senior Exhibition
+- Emmanual College, Cambridge University 1991-94: First Class degree, Senior Scholarship, Hooper Prize, Windsor Scholarship, Senior Exhibition

 - Efficacy of Tocilizumab for interstital lung disease in an undifferentiated auto-inflammatory disorder partially responsive to Anakinra.
 Keidel S, Hoyles RK, Wilkinson N. Rheumatology (case report; in press)

 - Oxford Textbook of Rheumatology, The Respiratory System.
 Hoyles RK, Wells AU (book chapter; in press)